postdestiny/cookbook-openshift3/README.md

       ]
 ...
 ```
-* EXCLUDE NODES FROM SCHEDULING AND LABELLING("skip_run" must be define and the node will be excluded when enforcing labels and schedulability")
+* EXCLUDE NODES FROM SCHEDULING AND LABELLING("skip_run" must be defined and the node will be excluded when enforcing labels and schedulability")

   Ex (ose2 and ose3 will be skipped when enforcing the schedulable and labels parts.)
 ```json